|DANA CUMMINGS (Founder/President) he/him/his|

--Dana grew up on a farm in rural Maine, He served 6 years in the Marines including service in Operations Desert Shield and Desert Storm.
-In late 2002 Dana lost his lower left leg in a car wreck.
-Four months after his accident Dana learned to surf and then founded The AmpSurf, Learn to Surf program in early 2003, to help rehabilitate the disabled through the healing power of adaptive surfing and the ocean.
-Dana is a certified adaptive surf instructor and developed the program used by the International Surf Association (ISA) to teach adaptive surf coaches worldwide.
-Dana is a team rider and member of USA Surfing and has been representing USA Surfing in Global competitions since 2019.
-Dana is also a three time West Coast Champion and rider in the Western Surfing Association.
-Dana partnered AmpSurf with the ISA in 2020 to hold the 2020 AmpSurf ISA World Para-Surfing Championships in La Jolla, CA. Dana has been recognized for his work with the disabled and with veterans several times; He has been named a CCN Hero, a California Veteran of the year, and Patriot of the year.
-Dana also coaches youth sports and has 5 children.
+Dana grew up on a farm in rural Maine.
+He served 6 years in the Marines, including service in Operations Desert Shield and Desert Storm.
+In late 2002, Dana lost his lower left leg in a car wreck.
+Four months after his accident, Dana learned to surf and then founded the AmpSurf: Learn to Surf program in early 2003, to share rehabilitation through the healing power of adaptive surfing and the ocean.
+Dana is a certified adaptive surf instructor/presenter and developed the instructor training program used by AmpSurf, the International Surfing Association (ISA), and SurfAbilityUK to teach adaptive surf coaches worldwide.
+Dana is a team rider and member of the USA Para Surf team and has been representing the USA Surfing in global competitions since 2019.
+Dana is also a four-time West Coast Champion and rider in the Western Surfing Association and is ranked 7th in the world in his division.
+Dana partnered AmpSurf with the ISA to hold the 2020 AmpSurf ISA World Para-Surfing Championships in La Jolla, CA, and has hosted the World Para Surfing Championships in Pismo Beach, CA in 2021 and 2022.
+Dana has been recognized for his work with the disabled and with veterans several times.
+He has been named a CCN Hero, a California Veteran of the year, and Patriot of the year, as well as the 2022 WSA Volunteer of the year.
+Dana is also a coach for youth sports and has 5 children.

 Matan is a performance coach and leadership consultant living in York, Maine.
-Matan grew up around adaptive sports as the son of a combat-wounded military veteran and 2-time paralympian.
+He grew up around adaptive sports as the son of a combat-wounded military veteran and 2-time Paralympian.
 As a surfer himself, Matan is an advocate of the value of surfing as a means of increasing self-efficacy and mental flexibility as the ocean provides an ever-changing playing field.
 Matan joined the AmpSurf board in 2021 and volunteers in clinics around New England.